Pabaini: Location

 Pabaini is a large village in Kandaw Valley.
 It lies in the east side of Jhanda.
 Panjman village lies in the north west of Pabaini and Qadra and Gajai in north.
 Malak abad is in north east, Gadoon Industrial Estate is in south east and Maini village in south.
 The Village Boko lies to the South-West of Panjman and is about 9 km away from Swabi City.

-The major families forming the population of Pabaini are Urya khel, Doulat khel, Sheikhan, Khadi khel, Esa khel, Taus khani and Moula Kalay.
-The Jana khel and Dulat khel are the sub families formed in Dolat khel.
 Serai is the taxi stand and main bazaar of the village.
 Where all the villagers and northern neighbor villagers come for basic shopping.